 Winters in Canada will be very cold and snowy, with a varying degree of intensity across the country, ranging from -5° C to - 50° C. In one of my previous posts, I explained how brutal winters can be at Canada.
 If you missed to read it, you can check out the post here.

 You may find below few means to tackle the harsh climate at Canada.
-If you are new to Canada or planning to relocate to Canada or a similar place with terrible winter season, hope you might find this useful.
+If you are new to Canada or planning to relocate to Canada or a similar place with terrible winter season, hope you might find this article useful.

 - Dress up in layers: First and foremost is to dress up in warm and cozy attire, even while indoors.
 When you are exposed to cold weather for longer duration, you may experience frostbite.
 Feet, hand, nose, ears are affected the most and they may become black, numb, swell and pain.
 At home, you may wears socks or slippers to keep your feet warm and avoid frost bite.
-When you intend to step out, do not forget to wear thermals, jacket, gloves, cap and winter shoes.
+When you intend to step out, do not forget to wear your thermals, jacket, gloves, cap and winter shoes.

 - Invest in good winter wear: Well insulated jackets, gloves, caps, winter shoes, snow boots are must haves for Canadian winters.
 You may also buy snow pants, if you are an outdoor person and want to explore skiing, sledging, ice-skating, etc. Choose good quality winter wear against cheap buys; they will not only protect you well, but also last longer.
 Look out for best deals during boxing day and clearance sales at the end of winter season.
+I love the shoes in this link.
+They are super stylish yet, protect you from winter chills and slippery.
+When it comes to a jacket, Calvin Klein's down jackets are the best.
+I have been using this one from their light weight collection.
+It has lasted for 6 winters and still counting.
+The pull-on caps from Bula are super good to protect you from the windchills.
+There are convertible balaclavas come in a pack of two and help to secure your head, ears and face from the winter winds.
+Check those by clicking on this link.

 - Stay active: I know gloomy weather and staying active are contradicting terms.
 But trust me, this is the best way to keep the cold at bay.
 Try exercising at least 30 minutes a day, as it pumps up the blood, makes you feel warm and preps you for the day.